Dr Guthrie's List D Schools, Edinburgh.

 In response to my attempts to bring a case against them for failing to provide an education,

-my right to an education had been lost
+My right to an education has been lost.

 Now, in 2024, I have many witnesses,